 Best DIY guitar pedal kits: Buying in the UK

-TweakableParts The Alpinist Delay: £48.85 at Etsy (opens in new tab)
+TweakableParts The Alpinist Delay: Buy at Etsy

 Every guitarist loves the warm echos of an analogue delay - and many wouldn’t dare play a solo without one.
 There’s something about having slightly darker repeats bouncing around behind a lead line that really brings it to life.
 So, if you’re missing this effect, you could go out and buy one, or you could turn your hand to building your own.